bubblydoo/librsvg-lambda-layer/README.md

 # LibRSVG for AWS Lambda

-Scripts to compile LibRSVG for AWS Lambda instances powered by Amazon Linux 2.x.
+Scripts to statically compile LibRSVG 2.49.5 for AWS Lambda instances powered by Amazon Linux 2.x.

 ## Usage